uwdata/mosaic/docs/api/vgplot/marks.md

 ## Raster

 The `raster` mark draws an image whose pixel colors are a function of the underlying data.
-The _x_ and _y_ data domains are binned into the cells of the raster grid, with an aggregate function evaluated over the binned data.
+The _x_ and _y_ data domains are binned into the cells ("pixels") of a raster grid, typically with an aggregate function evaluated over the binned data.
-The result can then be optionally smoothed in-browser.
+The result can be optionally smoothed (blurred) in-browser.
-To create a smoothed density heatmap, use the [`heatmap`](#heatmap) mark: a raster mark with different default options.
+To create a smoothed density heatmap, use the [`heatmap`](#heatmap) mark; this is a raster mark with different default options.

 The supported _options_ are:

 - _x_: The x dimension encoding channel
 - _y_: The y dimension encoding channel
-- _fill_: The fill color.
-Use the special value `"density"` to map pixel colors to a computed density.
-Use an aggregate expression to instead visualized an aggregate value per bin.
-If provided discrete data values, multiple rasters will be created with unique colors per layer, and opacity will be used to convey densities.
+- _fill_: The pixel fill color.
+Use the special value `"density"` to map computed density values to pixel colors.
+Use an aggregate expression to instead visualize an aggregate value per raster bin.
+If _fill_ is set to a constant color or to a non-aggregate field, opacity will be used to convey densities.
+If a non-aggregate (group by) field is provided, multiple rasters are created with a unique categorical color per layer.
+- _fillOpacity_: The pixel fill opacity.
+Use the special value `"density"` to map computed density values to opacity.
+Use an aggregate expression to instead visualize an aggregate value per raster bin.
 - _weight_: A data column by which to weight computed densities
 - _bandwidth_: The kernel density bandwidth for smoothing, in pixels (default `0`)
-- _interpolate_: The binning interpolation method to use, one of `"none"` (default) or `"linear"` (for more accurate density estimation when smoothing).
+- _interpolate_: The binning interpolation method to use.
+The `"none"` and `"linear"` methods are performed in-database and only fill bins corresponding to observed data samples.
+The other methods are performed in-browser and interpolate to fill all raster pixels.
+The options are:
+  - `"none"` (default): Map data samples to single bins only.
+  - `"linear"`: Linearly distribute the "weight" of a sample across adjacent bin boundaries.
+Linear binning provides more stable and accurate density estimation upon subsequent smoothing.
+  - `"nearest"`: Perform nearest-neighbor interpolation, forming a pixel-level Voronoi diagram.
+  - `"barycentric"`: Interpolate over a triangulation of sample points.
+Pixels outside the convex hull of data samples are extrapolated.
+  - `"random-walk`: Apply a random walk from empty pixels until a sample is found.
 - _pixelSize_: The grid cell size in screen pixels (default `1`); ignored when _width_ and _height_ options are provided
 - _width_: The number of grid bins to include along the _x_ dimension
 - _height_: The number of grid bins to include along the _y_ dimension